Bachelor of Science in Respiratory Care

 - Students must be eligible to participate in rotations in all clinical facilities to be eligible for admission to the program.

-- Complete a criminal background check as specified on the application for admission.
+- Complete a criminal background check and negative drug screen and be in good standing with university student conduct as specified on the application for admission.

 Students may be accepted and enrolled in the respiratory care program during the fall of each academic year.
 Applications will be made available online March 1st and due July 1st.